lelandrichardson/mixinjs/README.md

 `mixin.policy.object.MERGE` | The corresponding property can be defined as many times as you want, and each definition will be merged together.
 `mixin.policy.object.OVERRIDABLE` | The corresponding property can be defined as many times as you want, but only the bottom-most definition will be used.

+You can use an `initialize` method to any mixin or implementation and it will be used on instance initialization.